 The CFPB has so far done an exemplary job enforcing compliance with the statutes for all of us as a people.
 That is their only job.
 Government and all it's agencies exist to perform those tasks the people individually cannot do for themselves; they are not our babysitters.
 We should always post our complaints with the CFPB to help them continue the fine work they do but we need to be ever aware of our responsibility in our personal lives and stand up for ourselves when we are violated.

 We all have a private right of action to seek resolution to our individual issues with bad actors and it's up to us to use it.
 Am I a pissed consumer?
 You bet but after doing the right thing and submitting my complaints properly to the CFPB so that they could go about doing their job, I did mine.
 I went after the bad actors and I GOT RESOLUTION to my problems.

 Now I don't have any more problems of this nature but if I am violated again I will do the same thing again no matter how many times I need to do it.
 What really *** me off is that there are large corporate entities who think that "compliance with the law and resulting litigation is no more than the cost of doing business" and will continue to victimize consumers with impunity.

 The CFPB cannot perform miracles nor can they shut the doors of those who are allowed to consider themselves "too big to fail".
 That is up to we the people, one individual at a time.

-Review about: Consumer Financial Protection Bureau Customer Care.
+Product or Service Mentioned: Consumer Financial Protection Bureau Customer Care.